 Correlated systems have generated considerable interest in the literature in recent years.
-The discovery of high temperature superconductors and the subsequent development and application of correlated methods like LDA+U [1] and DMFT [2], has led to remarkable success in dealing with strongly correlated systems.
-At integer filling, strongly correlated systems are typically insulating and often show antiferromagnetic behavior arising from exchange or superexchange processes.
-Such systems include the undoped cuprates, where there is one hole per site that can hop in a square lattice of Cu $d{x^2-y^2}$ orbitals, and heavy fermion materials like CeCuIn5 where the Ce 4f orbitals weakly couple to the valence states.
-Multiband correlated systems can also show orbital ordering; the earliest successful application of LDA+U found orbital ordering in the $KCuF_3$ system [3].
+The discovery of hightemperature superconductors and the subsequent development and application of correlated methods such as localdensity approximation (LDA) plus intra-atomic Coulomb repusion U (Ref.
+1) and dynamical mean field theory (DMFT) (Ref.
+2) has led to remarkable success in dealing with strongly correlated systems.
+At integer filling, strongly correlated systems are typically insulating and often show antiferromagnetic (AFM) behavior arising from exchange or superexchange processes.
+Such systems include the undoped cuprates, where there is one hole per site that can hop in a square lattice of Cu $d{x^2-y^2}$ orbitals, and heavy fermion materials such as $CeCuIn_5$ where the Ce 4f orbitals weakly couple to the valence states.
+Multiband correlated systems can also show orbital ordering; the earliest successful application of LDA+U found orbital ordering in the $KCuF_3$ system.3

-Since correlated behavior is typically the domain of materials with 3d and 4f orbitals, comparatively little attention has been given to the study of correlated behavior in p orbital systems.
-However, local moment magnetism in 2p orbitals has been implicated in several systems, such as at polar oxide vacancies [4] and substitutionals [5].
-The occurrence of 2p orbital moments at ptype LaAlO3/SrTiO3 interfaces [6] is still the only viable explanation of the insulating character that is observed in these interfaces, where the electron count would suggest metallic interface states.
+Since correlated behavior is typically the domain of materials with 3d and 4f orbitals, comparatively little attention has been given to the study of correlated behavior in p-orbital systems.
+However, local-moment magnetism in 2p orbitals has been implicated in several systems, such as at polar oxide vacancies4 and substitutionals.5 The occurrence of 2p-orbital moments at p-type LaAlO3/SrTiO3 interfaces6 is still the only viable explanation of the insulating character that is observed in these interfaces, where the electron count would suggest metallic interface states.
 Alkali hyperoxides, to be discussed below, comprise another likely example.
-Recent calculations [7] suggest that doping of d^0 (no d electrons) magnetic systems can stabilize or even enhance 2p magnetic moments in systems such as ZnO nanowires [7].
+Recent calculations7 suggest that doping of d^0 (no d electrons) magnetic systems can stabilize or even enhance 2p magnetic moments in systems such as ZnO nanowires.7

-Recently, there has been significant interest in studying correlations in solid molecular systems, such as SrN [8], which consists of Sr octahedra containing either isolated N atoms or N2 dimers, with calculations predicting that the magnetic moment is strongly confined to the anionic N_2^{2-} dimers.
-Calculations on the Rb4O6 system [9] and Cs4O6 [10] suggest that these systems would be a halfmetallic ferromagnets particularly useful for spintronic applications, due to the reduced spin-orbit interaction in p orbitals.
-However, these calculations were done within weakly correlated density functional theory; more recent calculations using LDA+U [11] suggest that the valence charge separates to give a mixture of magnetic hyperoxide O_2^- anions and nonmagnetic peroxide O_2^{2-} anions, and an insulating ground state.
-There seems to be some experimental disagreement as to whether Rb_4O_6 is conducting [12] or insulating [11].
-In Rb_4O_6 the three different orientations of the O_2 dimers along the principle axes of the crystal give rise to frustration of the magnetic order.
+Recently, there has been significant interest in studying correlations in solid molecular systems,8 such as SrN,9 which consists of Sr octahedra containing either isolated N atoms or N2 dimers, with calculations predicting that the magnetic moment is strongly confined to the anionic N22- dimers.
+Calculations on the Rb4O6 system10 and Cs4O6 (Ref.
+11) suggest that these systems would be half-metallic ferromagnets particularly useful for spintronic applications, due to the reduced spin-orbit interaction in p orbitals.
+However, these calculations were done within weakly correlated density-functional theory (DFT); more recent calculations using LDA+U (Ref.
+12) suggest that the valence charge separates to give a mixture of magnetic hyperoxide O_2^- anions and nonmagnetic peroxide $O_2^{-2}^-$ anions, and an insulating ground state.
+Early experiments suggest that Rb4O6 is conducting based on its black color13 but recent experiments find insulating character14 consistent with calculations with include electron correlation effects.12 In Rb4O6, the three different orientations of the O2 dimers along the principle axes of the crystal give rise to frustration of the magnetic order.